sorny/axi_pixel_plot/README.md

 # axi_bitmap_plot
-Plot bitmaps through your AxiDraw
+Plot bitmaps through your AxiDraw.
+Or lets say its not really plotting, its 'dotting'.

 # Main Features: